Nynt/ICS4U-Group-Project/README.md

 # ICS4U-Group-Project
 Highschool Gr.
 12 computer science group project (Credits to Kevin Sun, Danny Oh, Chris Zhu).
 Uploaded is the Java project folder, which can be imported into a Java IDE, and run via 'Main.java'.

 ## Preview Images:
 ![Preview Image](EOM Square.png)

 ## Functionality:
 This is a simple Java applet developed with the intent to be implemented into a webpage.
+The main purpose was to be used as an interactive reviewer for various course concepts in SNC2D (Gr.
+10 Science)
+* The user can select specific units and course topics to answer a series of multiple choice questions
+  * Upon completion of a topic, they unlock that topic from the 'Collections' Menu
+  * In the 'Collections' Menu, when you select a topic the user is presented with key concepts to review

 ### A) The Main Menu:
 * The user clicks on the menu navigation buttons to reach the various features of the application